Team6479/in-n-out-specs/moments.md

 Sets the human-readable name of the Character.

 #### Data
-A String containing the new human-readable name of the Character.
+A String containing the new human-readable name of the Character, or null if the Character's name is to be unset.

 #### Legality
-This will be considered Illegal if the specified name does not match the following RegEx: `(\w|\ )+` (only alphanumeric and space characters)
+This will be considered Illegal if the specified name is non-null but does not match the following RegEx: `(\w|\ )*` (only alphanumeric and space characters)

 ### Set Public Key
 Event Name: `pubkey`